Image: Flickr/Jakob Huber

 But there are already informal discussions on new, bilateral trade deals between the UK and other major economies, such as the US, China, India and Japan.
 Theresa May’s new ‘minister for Brexit’ David Davis suggests the UK might be able to make these new deals within two years.

-What’s more, he says the Canada ‘CETA’ deal, it should be a model for the UK’s relations with the rest of the world: “We can pick up the almost complete agreement between the EU and Canada, and if anything liberalise it.”
+What’s more, he says, whatever happens with the Canada ‘CETA’ deal, it should be a model for the UK’s relations with the rest of the world: “We can pick up the almost complete agreement between the EU and Canada, and if anything liberalise it.”

 It seems that far from ‘taking back control’, we’ll be exposed to the same corporate interests that have already largely driven negotiations for CETA and TTIP with lobbyists for big business having privileged access behind closed doors.